How We Survive the Winter

 Keeping people safe will save us economically: If restaurants, shops, offices, schools, and churches offer only indoor options, then they can expect attendance and business to suffer even further—either because of legally imposed limits to capacity or because people don’t feel safe going out.
 Building for pandemics also extends beyond physical infrastructure, to child care for workers, public transit, safe housing and quarantine spaces, and supply chains for everything from masks to air filters to pipette tips.
 We could make sure that sick people have places to go to seek care, and that they aren’t compelled to spread the virus by basic financial imperatives.

-Hunt the virus
+Hunt the Virus

-Developing fast and reliable ways to detect the coronavirus will become only more crucial during the winter cold and flu season.
+Developing fast and reliable ways to detect the coronavirus will become only more crucial during the winter cold-and-flu season.
 Symptoms of the flu and other respiratory diseases can be effectively indistinguishable from early and mild symptoms of COVID-19.
-Natalie Dean, a biostatistician at the University of Florida, told me that testing will be needed to identify real cases and assure others in schools and workplaces that their coughs are not due to coronavirus.
+Natalie Dean, a biostatistician at the University of Florida, told me that testing will be needed to identify real cases and assure others in schools and workplaces that their coughs are not due to COVID-19.
 Being able to distinguish who among the sniffling masses truly needs to quarantine for two weeks will be vital to keeping essential workers safe and present.

 The flu vaccine will be useful in helping to prevent a disease that can look very similar to COVID-19.
 But returns to normalcy in the coming year will depend on advancements in testing for the coronavirus itself.
 As of now, PCR tests, the most widely used forms of diagnostic testing, are not suited for efficient, massive-scale screening.
-They cannot identify every infection reliably enough, and are too resource intensive to use as a comprehensive surveillance system.
+They cannot identify every infection reliably enough, and are too resource-intensive to use as a comprehensive surveillance system.
 Some experts hope that November will be a watershed month for new ways of testing, as numerous novel point-of-care tests should have come to market by then.
 These will theoretically allow for on-premises testing at schools, offices, and polling stations—with results obtained in minutes.
-There are already concerns about the accuracy of such tests, but if they work well they would be the most effective tool in our bundle.
+There are already concerns about the accuracy of such tests, but if they work well, they would be the most effective tool in our bundle.
 Results would ideally be coordinated nationally, with real-time tracking, to inform precise and minimal shutdowns.

 All of these measures are contingent on reconceptualizing how this pandemic ends.
 They depend on common facts and clear information.
 There will be no fireworks or parades, only a slow march onward.
 Whether technological advances can help us chip away at the spread and severity of this disease will depend on how we use, distribute, and understand them.

 Throughout the pandemic, America’s most significant barrier to this progress has been Donald Trump.
 Since February, he has depicted his response to the virus as a success by minimizing the threat.
 He has exaggerated and lied about treatment options, about the availability of tests, and about the importance of preventive measures such as masks.
-This week, after Redfield testified that a vaccine would not be widely available until mid- to late 2021, Trump contradicted him and said Redfield was “confused.”
+This week, after Redfield testified that a vaccine would not be widely available until mid-to-late 2021, Trump contradicted him and said Redfield was “confused.”

 Read: America is trapped in a pandemic spiral

 Trump’s insistence that normalcy is on the horizon trades long-term safety for short-term solace.
-Under his administration, the agencies that typically assure the accuracy and proper usage of medical products like tests and vaccines—the FDA and the CDC—have been weakened and politicized.
+Under his administration, the agencies that typically ensure the accuracy and proper usage of medical products like tests and vaccines—the FDA and the CDC—have been weakened and politicized.
 In August, the White House urged a rewrite of CDC guidelines to discourage testing asymptomatic people who have had high-risk exposures to people with COVID-19.
 This week, The New York Times reported that this happened over the objections of CDC scientists.
-In coming months, “direct-to-consumer” sales of COVID-19 tests are expected to further clutter the information landscape.
+In the coming months, “direct to consumer” sales of COVID-19 tests are expected to further clutter the information landscape.
 It will be up to the FDA to ensure that they work.
 Tests and vaccines will be worthless if the public can’t or simply doesn’t trust them.

-The lack of a scientific basis for a shared reality—and willingness to accept that reality—continues to be America’s greatest weakness in this pandemic.
+The lack of a scientific basis for a shared reality—and a willingness to accept that reality—continues to be America’s greatest weakness in this pandemic.
 This is all the more reason to prepare ourselves for the months ahead.
 Build emotional reserves where you can.
 Make concrete plans for how to isolate and quarantine; to maintain access to credible information; to get medical care quickly.
 Consider simple ways to help your communities.
 The process will serve you well, no matter how bad winter gets.
 Offer to help friends and family care for children.
 Ask yourself what you can do, right now, for the people who would be burdened most by new waves of illness.
 Do you have neighbors who wouldn’t be able to get out at all?
-Do you have elderly relatives who will be totally alone?
+Do you have elderly relatives who would be totally alone?
 “If you can teach them how to use Zoom right now,” Kissler advised, “that might be easier to do while we can still do it in person.”